davidlormor/hawkins.io/wip/untitled.md

 Unfortunately our software is not as smart.
 Software engineers must respect this boundary and actively fight to maintain it’s integrity.

-Once the use case has the require input it coordinates interaction between the other entities in the system.
+Once the use case has the required input, it coordinates interaction between the other entities in the system.
 These are model objects most of the time.
 A model represents a business object.
 A CRM will have many models, most notably a customer.
 There will also be a user, company, deal, task, meeting, and invoice among others.
 Models are the nouns in the problem domain.
 Models are for data.
 A customer will have a name, company, email, and an office address.
-The model encapsulates all the semantics and exposed them in a programmatic way to other objects.
+The model encapsulates all the semantics and exposes them in a programmatic way to other objects.
 Use cases usually need to persist model data.
 What good is a customer in a CRM if it cannot be retrieved later?
 Zero.
 This leads into the very important topic of persistence.